Fjavio/CC_Flavio_project/README.md

 - **Boundary classes** for user interaction: console-based menus for Teachers and Administration:
   - `BoundaryDocente` → Teachers (open/close reports, insert exam results)
   - `BoundarySegreteriaStudenti` → Administration (add teachers, add courses, associate teacher-course)
   - GUI menus (extensions of the console menus)
+- **MySQL Database** to persist all information (courses, teachers, students, exams, reports)
+- **XAMPP** used to run and manage the MySQL database locally